datenstrom/yellow/STYLEGUIDE.md

   e.g. `// Core extension, https://github.com/annaesvensson/yellow-core`.
 * Use a single-line comment to describe classes, methods and properties,
   e.g. `// Return request information`.
-* Download a copy of the PHP standards and burn them, it's a great symbolic gesture.
+* Don't have code comments inside methods and functions.
 * Keep methods relatively small, sweet and focused on one thing, if unsure do less.
-* Don't have code comments inside methods and functions.
+* Download a copy of the PHP standards and burn them, it's a great symbolic gesture.

 You should use the following guidelines for your documentation:

 * Use Markdown for text formatting, no tabs.
-* Titles may contain a version number, e.g. `API for developers`, `Core 0.9.1`.
+* Titles should contain a version number, e.g. `API for developers`, `Core 0.9.1`.
 * Descriptions should be one line max, e.g. `Core functionality of your website`.
 * Help files should use a `[toc]` shortcut to make a table of contents.
 * Readme files should start with a section to explain how to install an extension.